spearpx/Alzheimer-s-Disease-detection-using-Deep-Learning/README.md

 Alzheimer's Disease detection using deep learning models such as DenseNet169 and MobileNetV2

 Brain **MRI** contains information about the brains state and behaviour, by using this we can easily detect the severity of Alzheimer's disease (AD).
 Using deep learning (DL) we can create a model that can classify the brain MRI as per the severity.
+The dataset used in this project is from [OASIS]((https://www.kaggle.com/datasets/ninadaithal/imagesoasis?resource=download)).
 ### Datasets used in this code have four classes they are :
 - Non Demented
 - Very Mild Demented